The timetabling and rooming (TAR) team, based in A101, oversees the timetabling and allocation of rooms for the University.

 Please note, requests to change options may only be submitted in the first two weeks of the teaching period.

-The choice of units available is restricted to those which are currently timetabled.
+The choice of modules available is restricted to those which are currently timetabled.

 No changes to the published timetable can be considered to accommodate change requests.